A: Preethi (main contributer here), Daniel, plus 5 kiddos, aged 9, 7, 5, 2, & 1 very cute month.

 …sometimes are go go go to get as much into a day off as we can, and sometimes are taking a day to relax.

-…sometimes mean popping into a museum for just a couple hours to get a taste, and sometimes mean losing ourselves for hours because we can.
+…sometimes have us popping into a museum for just an hour to get a taste, and sometimes mean losing ourselves for an afternoon because we can.

 A: I guess this depends on what you mean by “kid-friendly”!
 We believe in exposing our kids to lots of “adult” interests – museums and hikes and culture.
 They’re interested!
 And often, they help us see those things in a new way.
 One of my favorite memories from our many trips to New York is taking our kids to the Met and the Cloisters – they noticed things in the unicorn tapestries and in the ancient pottery that opened our eyes to their mystery and importance.